 The burden of certain diseases and chronic illnesses is rising among women (e.g., hypertension, cardiac disease, HIV, diabetes, mental disorders, epilepsy, infectious diseases, placenta previa), increasing women's risk for morbidity and mortality (Hankins, Clark, Pacheco, et al., 2012).
 Over the past decade, maternal mortality has increased in the United States, and striking racial disparities persist (Berg, Callaghan, Syverson, et al., 2010; Callaghan, Creanga, Kuklina, 2012).
-For every maternal death, 100 or more women suffer severe maternal morbidity, a potentially life-threatening diagnosis, or a life-saving procedure that is associated with pregnancy.
-Severe maternal morbidity is rising and affects approximately 52,000 women annually in the United States.
-Similar to maternal mortality, minority women are more likely to suffer severe maternal morbidity than white women (Callaghan, et al., 2012).
+For every maternal death, 100 or more women suffer severe maternal morbidity, receive a potentially life-threatening diagnosis, or require a life-saving procedure that is associated with pregnancy.
+Severe maternal morbidity is rising and affects approximately 52,000 women annually in the United States (Callaghan, et al., 2012).
+Similar to maternal mortality, minority women are more likely to suffer a severe maternal morbidity than white women (Callaghan, et al., 2012).

-Quality of care is an important lever to address maternal morbidity and mortality, as research suggests that one-half of maternal deaths in the United States may be preventable through improvements in quality and safety of care (Berg, Atrash, Koonin, et al., 1996; Hoyert, Danel, Tully, 2000; Nannini, Weiss, Goldstein, et al., 2002).
-Additional studies suggest that on the continuum of care to adverse pregnancy outcomes, there are a number of points that can be impacted by improved quality (American Academy of Pediatrics [AAP], 2012; Joint Commission, 2010), and improved access to medical care is considered to be an important factor in preventing complications due to chronic conditions and pregnancy-related morbidity (Berg, Harper, Atkinson, et al., 2005).
+Quality of care is an important lever to address maternal morbidity and mortality and to narrow disparities, as research suggests that at least one-half of maternal deaths in the United States may be preventable through improvements in the quality and safety of care (Berg, Atrash, Koonin, et al., 1996; Hoyert, Danel, Tully, 2000; Nannini, Weiss, Goldstein, et al., 2002).
+Additional studies suggest that on the continuum of care to adverse pregnancy outcomes, there are a number of points that can be impacted by improved quality (American Academy of Pediatrics [AAP], 2012; The Joint Commission, 2010), and improved access to medical care is considered to be an important factor in preventing complications due to chronic conditions and pregnancy-related morbidity (Berg, Harper, Atkinson, et al., 2005).
 Our measure is critical to ensure the safety of mothers and babies by focusing on maternal pre-delivery chronic conditions and complications of pregnancy.